aedobbyn/menu-builder/compile/writeup.md

 Note how our column titles have aways end with `_g` or `_mg`.
 That's because this column is giving us the value of each nutrient, *per 100g of this food*.
 The value we've got in that column isn't the raw value.
 Our contraints, though, are in raw terms.
 We'll need a way to know whether we've gotten our 1000mg of Calcium from the foods in our menu, each of which list how much Calcium they provide per 100g of that food.

-In order to get to the raw value of a nutrient, for each food in our menu we'll multiply the 100g value of that nutrient by the weight of the food in grams, or its `GmWt_1`.
+In order to get to the raw value of a nutrient, for each food in our menu we'll multiply the 100g value of that nutrient by the weight of the food in grams, or its `GmWt_1`:

 $TotalNutrientVal = \sum_{i=1}^{k} Per100gVal_{i} * GmWt_{i}$

+where `k` the total number of foods in our menu.

 Two helper functions `get_per_g_vals()` and `get_raw_vals()` in `/scripts/solve` allow us to go back and forth between raw and per 100g values.
 We'll try to keep everything in per 100g whenever possible, as that's the format our raw data is in.
 Our main solving function does accept both formats, however.